oleksandr-dubrov/bluetube/README.md

 1.1.
 I don't want to be always logged in Youtube to avoid surveillance and "informational bubble".
 That is why I use RSS feed that can get updates on Youtube playlists anonymously.

 1.2.
-I don't want to watch videos on Youtube site to save my time.
-It is always temptation that I keep watching other recommended videos over and over.
+I don't want to watch videos on Youtube to save my time.
+It is always temptation to keep watching other recommended videos over and over.
 So, the script will download selected videos and if it is needed converts it to audio.

 1.3.
 The script will send the video or audio files to my bluetooth device.
 In my case it is Nokia N73 under Symbian S60 v9.1.